Legal advice from a Dutch law firm

 Shareholders’ agreement: Dutch lawyer

-Because an ounce of prevention is worth a pound of cure, AMS attorneys advises clients starting a company, on establishing the company, to record agreements between shareholders in a shareholders’ agreement.
+Because an ounce of prevention is worth a pound of cure, our lawyers advise clients starting a company, on establishing the company, to record agreements between shareholders in a shareholders’ agreement.
 These can be all kinds of arrangements: how to handle the sale of the company, dividing profits, investing or exercising voting rights.
 The proper shareholders’ agreement can save many problems and costs down the road.

 Buying out a shareholder